Find a Player

 Players on AASE should be committed to tennis as a priority and aiming to continue their tennis commitment after the programme.

 Please note the rating is only one of the acceptance criteria and on its own does not guarantee entry to the programme.
 In addition, players have to be accepted by their centre and fully demonstrate they meet all of the above criteria to join AASE.

-In discussion with your centre, there is also the option of undertaking an additional 16 hours learning per week outside the AASE programme and this is completed outside of the AASE Apprenticeship and around the training and competition programme.
+Players must have completed GCSEs in Maths and English in summer 2014.
+In discussion with your centre, players are able to undertake a maximum of 3 A levels outside the AASE programme and this is completed outside of the AASE Apprenticeship and around the training and competition programme.

 Watch a video of HPC coaches talking about the AASE scheme.

 "The areas covered in the AASE programme are helping me turn tennis into my profession." - Kyle Edmund, junior Davis Cup team member

 "I didn’t realise the size of the AASE programme across sports" - David Thomson, AASE student

 Watch a video about the AASE Programme Regional Days